henrysky/milkyway_plot/docs/source/index.rst

 Detailed documentation is available at https://milkyway-plot.readthedocs.io/

-No acknowledgement to ``mw_plot`` is required if you generate plots for your non-commerical publication, but you **must acknowledgement the origin of the background images**.
+No acknowledgement to ``mw_plot`` is required if you generate plots for your non-commercial publication, but you **must acknowledgement the origin of the background images**.
 The relevant reference text can by obtained by the property ``citation`` of a ``mw_plot`` class instance.

 For example, to get the citation text for the background image of a face-on Milky Way plot: